luiz158/seamseven/readme.txt

  Once you've set either the JBOSS_HOME environment variable or the jboss.home Maven property, you can deploy to JBoss AS by executing the following command:

-      mvn package jboss:hard-deploy
+      mvn package jboss-as:deploy

- This will deploy two artifacts, target/seamseven.war and default-ds.xml.
+ This will deploy the artifact: target/seamseven.war

- IMPORTANT:
- Don't forget to deploy default-ds.xml!

- NOTE:
- The default-ds.xml file installs a data source named jdbc/__default, so that both JBoss AS and GlassFish have a data source with the same name.

 You can also set jboss.home on the commandline:

-  mvn package jboss:hard-deploy -Djboss.home=/path/to/jboss-as-6.0.0.Final
+  mvn package jboss-as:hard-deploy -Djboss.home=/path/to/jboss-as-7.0.2.Final

  In all, you have three options to set the path of your JBoss AS installation: